rcl-cloud-apps/cloud101/4-database.md

 ![Database](images/database-list.PNG)

-if you don't see the new Database Server, wait a few minutes and click on the refresh link.
-Sometimes it may take a few minutes to create a new resource on Azure.
+If you don't see the new Database Server, wait a few minutes and click on the refresh link.
+Sometimes, it may take a few minutes to create a new resource on Azure.

-SQL Servers are used for ASP.NET web applications, eg. Orchard CMS, DNN, etc. If you intent to install a ASP.NET application, a SQL Server and Database are requirements for the installation.
+SQL Servers are used for ASP.NET web applications, eg. Orchard CMS, DNN, nopCommerce, etc. If you intend to install a ASP.NET application, a SQL Server and Database are requirements for the installation.

 ## Create a Database